anic17/Batch-Antivirus/README.md

 ## Is Batch Antivirus good enough to use as a regular antivirus?

-Sadly, answer is no. Batch Antivirus contains a too small database, so new malware isn't there.
+Sadly, answer is no. Batch Antivirus contains a small database (9000 hashes), so new malware isn't there.
-We recomend using another antivirus like Microsoft Defender or Malwarebytes.
+We recomend using another antivirus such as Microsoft Defender or Malwarebytes.
-But, you can use real-time protection along Microsoft Defender, that will be safer.
+But, if you can use real-time protection along Microsoft Defender, that will be safer.

 ## Does Batch Antivirus needs to be installed?

 No, you can use it portably with a non-administrator account.
-It doesn't create any services nor process.
+It doesn't create any services nor processes.

 ## Why is scanning so slow?

 Scanning is slow because it launches a different process for every file.
 We're trying to optimize it.
+There's no new version for `BAV.bat` because of that.

 ## Does web protection register websites I visit?